ninaris90/ninaris90.github.io/content/en/about/index.md

 ## Who we are

-Possible Worlds is an enterprise specialising in small AI.
+Possible Worlds is an enterprise specialising in Small AI.

 Small AI refers to a set of technologies which: